itsaboutcode/iOS-SDK/README.md

    pre-packaged distribution into your Xcode project.
 You will be asked to add them to your targets; do this.

-2. The Singly SDK requires both the Accounts and QuartzCore frameworks.
-Under your Build Phases setting, add the `Accounts` and `QuartzCore` frameworks to the "Link Binary With Libraries" phase.
+2. The Singly SDK requires the Accounts, Security and QuartzCore frameworks.
+   Under your Build Phases setting, add the `Accounts`, `Security` and `QuartzCore` frameworks to the "Link Binary With Libraries" phase.

 ### Opening a Session to Singly